Keyfactor/ejbca-ce/lib/readme.txt

 commons-lang-2.0.jar is used throughout EJBCA.

-commons-cli-1.0.jar is used to create nice CLI programs.
+commons-cli-1.0.jar and jline-0.9.94.jar is used to create nice CLI programs.
+JLine license is BSD.

 bc-x jars are BouncyCastle (http://www.bouncycastle.org), License is BC (BSD like).
 These jars are the cryptographic foundation in EJBCA.